enRichMyData/crocodile/backend/endpoints.md

 ## Note on Pagination

-All endpoints that return lists support bi-directional pagination using the cursor pattern.
+All endpoints that return lists support bi-directional pagination using the cursor pattern, with the exception of confidence-based sorting which only supports forward pagination.
 To navigate:

 1. For the first page, make a request without cursor parameters
 2. For the next page, use the `next_cursor` from the previous response
-3. For the previous page, use the `prev_cursor` from the current response
+3. For the previous page (when available), use the `prev_cursor` from the current response

 Example of moving through pages:
 ```bash